UmeshSamartapu/mern-chat-app/README.md

 🚀 Deployment

+This app is deployed and accessible at: https://mern-chat-app-gbzw.onrender.com

-This app can be deployed for free using:
+You can deploy your own instance for free using:

 Frontend: Vercel / Netlify